pH-7/Simple-Java-Text-Editor/README.md

 - Auto completion for Java and C++ keywords (files need to be saved as *.java*/*.cpp*).
 It can be easily expanded to support pretty much any number of languages.

-- Nice Image Buttons for better UX
+- Nice image buttons for better UX

 ![Example Java Text Editor](Screenshots/find-replace-word-in-java-text-editor.png)